 Preventable Injury-Related Deaths

 The number of nonfatal preventable injuries is even more staggering.
-In 2020, 55.4 million – about 1 in 6 – sought medical attention.
+In 2021, 62 million people – about 1 in 5 – sought medical attention for an injury.

 - Data Table